time4tea/ropes4k/README.md

  - Comparable<CharSequence>
  - Serializable

-Your code should refer to CharSequence whereever possible.
+Your code should refer to CharSequence wherever possible.
 If it does, then using a Rope is as simple as:

 ```kotlin